fosscellcet/Competitive-Coding-Repository/Number Theory/README.md

 # Number Theory

-Repository of number Theory algorithms.
+Repository of the number Theory algorithms.